 VMIS Access via RDP – This service uses the Microsoft Remote Desktop Protocol (RDP) Application to access the Veterinary Medical Teaching Hospital’s (VMTH) VMIS Application remote access server.

-CVM Remote Desktop Access
+CVMBS Remote Desktop Access

 Remote Desktop Access Installation & Set up Documentation